Objectified

-Objectified is a feature-length documentary film examining the role of everyday non-living objects, and the people who design them, in our daily lives.
+Objectified is a feature-length documentary film examining the role of every day non-living objects and the people who design them, in our daily lives.
 The film is directed by Gary Hustwit.
-Objectified premiered at the South By Southwest Festival on March 14, 2009.
+Objectified premièred at the South By Southwest Festival on March 14, 2009.

 According to Swiss Dots Production, the film is the second part of the three-film series Design Trilogy, the first being Helvetica about the famous typeface, and the third and final film being the documentary Urbanized.